-This course is for users who want to learn how to write SAS programs.
-It is the entry point to learning SAS programming and is a prerequisite to many other SAS courses.
+This course is for users who want to learn how to write SAS programs to access, explore, prepare, and analyze data.
+It is the entry point to learning SAS programming for data science, machine learning, and artificial intelligence.
+It is a prerequisite to many other SAS courses.
 If you do not plan to write SAS programs and you prefer a point-and-click interface, you should attend the SAS Enterprise Guide 1: Querying and Reporting course.

 Learn how to

 - Use SAS Studio and SAS Enterprise Guide to write and submit SAS programs.

 - Access SAS, Microsoft Excel, and text data.